Rust-for-Linux/rust-for-linux.com/src/Tyr-GPU-Driver.md

 We will be posting good starting tasks at a future point.

-To work on any given task, assign it to yourself and follow up with a merge request against `tyr-next`.
+To work on any given task, assign it to yourself and follow up with a merge request against `tyr-for-upstream` (for patches targeting the upstream driver) or `tyr-dev` (for work in the downstream staging branch).

 Please also write the IGT tests needed to ensure that your code works.

 Happy hacking!